Experimental — pre-1.0, APIs and syntax may change

 Import any TypeScript library into Floe.
 Import Floe from TypeScript.
 Types, functions, and React components work both ways.

-Get Started Playground
+Get Started Language Tour

 Familiar syntax, stronger guarantees